awoldemichael/Rwanda/high-level-msgs.md

   * **Family planning / kids**: crowding, children under 5 --> link to FP
   * **diet**: little bit important, esp. vitamin A-rich fruits/veggies.

+  ## Sidebars
+  * What is stunting?
+  * Q. for Mission: what is it about the NW geography that makes it different?

 ---

 # Connection to programming